List of specialized agencies of the United Nations: International Atomic Energy Agency (IAEA)

 The International Atomic Energy Agency (IAEA) is an intergovernmental organization for scientific and technical cooperation in the field of nuclear technology.
 It is headquartered in Vienna, Austria.
 It seeks to promote the peaceful use of nuclear energy and to inhibit its use for military purposes.
 The IAEA was set up as an autonomous organization on 29 July 1957.
 Before this, in 1953, U.S. President Dwight D. Eisenhower envisioned the creation of this international body to control and develop the use of atomic energy, in his "Atoms for Peace" speech before the U.N.
 General Assembly.
 The organization and its former Director-General, Mohamed ElBaradei, were jointly awarded the Nobel Peace Prize announced on 7 October 2005.
 As of March 2015, the IAEA's membership is 164 countries.

 Due to historical reasons and the political nature of its work, the IAEA is not a specialized agency.
 Instead, its relationship with the United Nations is governed by a special agreement as well as by its statute that commits the IAEA to report annually to the General Assembly and, when appropriate, to the Security Council.

 International Organization for Migration (IOM)

 Since September 2016, the International Organization for Migration has been a related organization to the United Nations with its headquarters in Geneva, Switzerland.
 The International Organization for Migration (IOM) is an intergovernmental organization that provides services and advice concerning migration to governments and migrants, including internally displaced persons, refugees, and migrant workers.

-Organisation for the Prohibition of Chemical Weapons (OPCW)
+Organization for the Prohibition of Chemical Weapons (OPCW)

 The Organisation for the Prohibition of Chemical Weapons (OPCW) is an intergovernmental organization, located in The Hague, Netherlands.
 The organization promotes and verifies the adherence to the Chemical Weapons Convention which prohibits the use of chemical weapons and requires their destruction.
 The verification consists of both evaluations of declarations by member states and on-site inspections.